High-Order-Quarterwave-Society/TC2E-115-Subwoofer/README.md

 Other designs using the Paraflex principles where made for midrange and infrasonic frequency ranges.
 There are always new concepts and designs in progress on the [HOQWS facebook page](https://www.facebook.com/groups/bassaz/).

-3D view of the Mk1 revision by Philip van Heijningen (OHA Sound Systems).
-3D design by Ty Cention (KaiRonex:
+*3D view of the Mk1 revision by Philip van Heijningen (OHA Sound Systems).
+3D design by Ty Cention (KaiRonex):*
 ![TC2E-115 subwoofer](https://github.com/High-Order-Quarterwave-Society/TC2E-115/blob/master/TCE2-115-3D-view-001.png)
 ![TC2E-115 subwoofer](https://github.com/High-Order-Quarterwave-Society/TC2E-115/blob/master/TCE2-115-3D-view-002.png)